P-H-C/phc-string-format/phc-sf-spec.md

   - The parameters are:

-    * `m`       Memory size, expressed in kilobytes, between 1 and (2^32)-1.
+    * `m`: Memory size, expressed in kilobytes, between 1 and (2^32)-1.
       Value is an integer in decimal, over 1 to 10 digits.

-    * `t`       Number of iterations, between 1 and (2^32)-1.
+    * `t`: Number of iterations, between 1 and (2^32)-1.
       Value is an integer in decimal, over 1 to 10 digits.

-    * `p`       Degree of parallelism, between 1 and 255.
+    * `p`: Degree of parallelism, between 1 and 255.
       Value is an integer in decimal, over 1 to 3 digits.

-    * `keyid`   Binary identifier for a key.
+    * `keyid`: Binary identifier for a key.
 Value is a sequence of 0 to 8 bytes, encoded in B64 as 0 to 11 characters.
 This parameter is optional; the default value is the empty sequence (no byte at all) and its meaning is that no key is to be used.
 The contents of the identifier are chosen by the application and are meant to allow the application to locate the key to use.

-     * data    Associated data.
+    * `data`: Associated data.
 Value is a sequence of 0 to 32 bytes, encoded in B64 as 0 to 43 characters.
-This parameter is optional; the default value is the empty sequence (no byte at all).
+This parameter is optional;
+      the default value is the empty sequence (no byte at all).
 The associated data is extra, non-secret value that is included in the Argon2 input.

     The parameters shall appear in the `m,t,p,keyid,data` order.
     The `keyid` and `data` parameters are optional; the three others are NOT optional.

   - The salt value is encoded in B64.
 The length in bytes of the salt is between 8 and 48 bytes(*), thus yielding a length in characters between 11 and 64 characters (and that length is never equal to 1 modulo 4).
 The default byte length of the salt is 16 bytes (22 characters in B64 encoding).
 An encoded UUID, or a sequence of 16 bytes produced with a cryptographically strong PRNG, are appropriate salt values.

     ((*) the Argon2 specification states that the salt can be much longer, up to 2^32-1 bytes, but this makes little sense for password hashing.
 Specifying a relatively small maximum length allows for parsing with a stack allocated buffer.)

   - The hash output is encoded in B64.
 Its length shall be between 12 and 64 bytes (16 and 86 characters, respectively).
 The default output length is 32 bytes (43 characters).